The Hidden Majesty of Lightning

 because nearly all adornments, tie-downs, carvings, and splices I use in a drum come from wood I know to have originated from a lightning-struck tree, as you will see reflected in the various descriptions.
 In a sense, then, every drum I make is lightning-struck, as sure as a graft of one tree onto another becomes unified into one, often resulting in sweeter fruit.

 And finally, a guiding principle of lightning is this: It serves the function of dissipating dangerous built-up energy that causes imbalance in the atmosphere.
 And just as it works above, it also works below on the human level when incorporated into shamanic ceremony.
-Lightning restores balance.
+Lightning helps to restore balance.

 That is, if you can give up your fear about it and connect with its spirit.
 So that's why I've written a little eBook about it.
 You are free to download it if you would like to know more.
 It's about Lightning and the wood it empowers.